bunnyxt/naive-bili-pn-hash/README.md

 dbname = nbph
 ```

-By default, this programe use MySQL and you can change it to any other database by yourself.
+By default, this program use MySQL and you can change it to any other database by yourself.

 ## Usage